grnet/agora-sp/docs/version1/resource_admins.md

 title: Resource Admins Information
 ---

+**Resource admins**:  The resource admins are users that own and manage one or more resources.
+A Resource Admin belongs to an Organization and can manage his own resources.

+## The Process

+When a user is registered to the service, he is registered as an observer.
+In order to be a resource admin the `superadmin` or `admin` should change his role.
-> If a user is registered as an observer, then `superadmin` or `admin` should change his role and make him a `ResourceAdmin` and assign it to an organization.
+The `superadmin` or `admin` will  make him a `ResourceAdmin` and assign him to an organization .

-> And then go to Resource Admins and assign it to a Resource.
+By the time the user belongs to an Organization then  via the "Resource Admins" a Resource  can be assigned to him.

-## Resource Admins List.
+## List Resource Admins

 To view the list of all Resource Admins, a `superadmin`, `admin` or `Service Admin` user must click to the **Resource Admins** left sidebar menu option.